Hemakuta Hill Temple Complex

-The Hemakuta hill has three entry points, one on the south-eastern side, one on the south and the other on the eastern side of the hill which leads to the street near the Virupaksha temple.
+The Hemakuta hill has three entry points, one on the south-eastern side, one on the south, and the other on the eastern side of the hill which leads to the street near the Virupaksha temple.
 There are more than 35 temples on Hemakuta Hill.
-These temples are built in pre-Vijayanagara and Vijayanagara periods (9th to 14th century AD).
-These are referred as Jain Temples, but many of these temples are dedicated to Lord Shiva.
+These temples are built in the pre-Vijayanagara and Vijayanagara periods (9th to 14th century AD).
+These are referred to as Jain Temples, but many of these temples are dedicated to Lord Shiva.

 Two of the temples have inscriptions noting their origin.
-The trikuta Shiva temples on the east has an inscription recording that Vira Kampiladeva, son of Mummadi Singeya Nayaka, built the Sivalaya and installed in it three Lingas.
+The trikuta Shiva temples on the east have an inscription recording that Vira Kampiladeva, son of Mummadi Singeya Nayaka, built the Sivalaya and installed in it three Lingas.
 Two inscriptions on the rock near the Prasanna Anjaneya temple dated 1398 AD mention that Virupaksha Panditha and his brother constructed a temple of Virupaksha and dug a tank.
 Another inscription on a rock base records the setting of a lamp pillar in the temple of Jadeya Sankaradeva by Bukkave, the queen of Harihara II in the year 1397 AD.